 Render from Camera/View – Specifies the view to render from when the V-Ray render button is clicked.

-Viewport Renderer Settings
+NEW - Viewport Renderer Settings

-Enable Viewport rendering – Toggles the render to be outputed in Unreal's viewport or in the VFB.
+NEW - Enable Viewport rendering – Toggles the render to be outputed in Unreal's viewport or in the VFB.
 Unreal's tone mapper post process effects and post process materials will be applied to the rendered image in the viewport.

-Min samples per pixel – Minimum number of path per pixels to be reached before displaying the current render output.
+NEW - Min samples per pixel – Minimum number of path per pixels to be reached before displaying the current render output.

-Min renders pass –Minimum number of passes to be reached before displaying the current render output.
+NEW - Min renders pass –Minimum number of passes to be reached before displaying the current render output.

-Max update time – maximum period of time before the current render output is displayed.
+NEW - Max update time – maximum period of time before the current render output is displayed.
 This may be used to force image update if the number of samples or number of renders pass takes too long to get up to a predefined threshold.

 Lock Image Aspect – When enabled, locks the X value and scales the Y according to the viewport size.